 By default, Natural Scrolling is enabled.

 As mentioned earlier in this tutorial, turning this option on will make onscreen content track the movement of your fingers on the trackpad or the surface of your Magic Mouse.
-If you come from a non-Apple platform like Windows or Linux, it may be a good idea to disable natural scrolling in order to make your iPad feel more familiar to what you’ve been using.
+If you come from a non-Apple platform like Windows or Linux, it may be a good idea to disable natural scrolling in order to make your iPad feel more familiar with what you’ve been using.

 For consistency, Mac users may want to use natural scrolling in both iOS and macOS.